 This recipe offers some non-starchy vegetables, carbohydrates (breadcrumbs and chickpea flour) and fats (mayo and oil for cooking).

 The main nutrient missing is protein!
 You could easily serve these tasty crabless cakes alongside chickpea salad, cooked tofu or tempeh.
-If you use cashew or tofu sour cream to make a tasty dipping sauce, you may rack up enough plant-based protein for a delicious meal that’ll keep you feeling full.
-Or eat it with a hummus/ bean dip!

 The other “option” is to recognize that a lower protein meal is occasionally fine.
 Just don’t make it a habit to skip on good sources of plant protein!